-Although I come from a warm country, soup were always my favourites.
+Although I come from a warm country, soup were always my favorites.
 When you go to the beach, is normal to get a seafood soup for lunch, but any soup but a soup call Fosforera.
-Nevertheless this typical soup is red, and it’s really heavy with all what your can find in the sea, and its name came because it has a lot of phosphorus, and that’s the reason why is call is fosforera.
+Nevertheless, this typical soup is red, and it’s really heavy with all that you can find in the sea, and its name came because it has a lot of phosphorus, and that’s the reason why it is called is fosforera.

-Ladle soup among serving bowls.
+- Ladle soup among serving bowls.
 Top with a dollop of natural sour cream, if you like.
-Sprinkle with coriander and serve.
+Sprinkle with cilantro and serve.

 I personally like the smoking taste of the roast pumpkin, but you can always put it directly in the saucepan if this not your thing.
 Pumpkin is very low in calories, imaging that 100 gr just have 26 calories contains no saturated fats or cholesterol.
 They are also reached in dietary fiber, antioxidants, minerals, and vitamins.

 Serving: 1cup | Calories: 100kcal | Carbohydrates: 20g | Protein: 2g | Fat: 1g